TheOdinProject/curriculum/javascript/organizing_your_javascript_code/factory_functions_and_module_pattern.md

 }
 ```

 And there you go!
+Notice that we are using **object destructuring** here.
+Unlike arrays, which rely on the order of items, object destructuring extracts values based on their exact property names (you can review this in the [Destructuring](#destructuring) section above).
 You can create your User, extract what you need from it, and re-return whatever you want to - hiding the rest as some private variables or functions!
 In case you want to extend it, you can also use the [`Object.assign` method](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/assign) to add on the properties you want!

 ```javascript
 function createPlayer(name, level) {